Crazy (Gnarls Barkley song): Other covers and remixes

 Actor Stephen Kramer Glickman also covered the song for his debut album, The Moving Company.

 The Ukulele Orchestra of Great Britain covered the song as part of their Ukulele Lockdown series, released on YouTube on April 12, 2020.

 At Glastonbury 2014, on the final night, Kasabian covered the song while headlining on the pyramid stage.
 This was aired on BBC Two at 10:50 pm on June 29, 2014.

-Similarly, many unofficial remixes and mashups of the song were released as white labels and are circulating on file sharing networks and MP3 blogs.
+Similarly, many unofficial remixes and mashups of the song were released as white label records and are circulating on file sharing networks and MP3 blogs.
 The Discount Rhinos Full Control remix of the track even reached number 15 of the Australian ARIA Club chart.

 Honduran-Canadian singer Daniela Andrade also covered the song.
 Her version was featured in American TV series Suits and superhero web television series The Umbrella Academy.